While all deer move most at dawn and dusk, other times tend to boost traffic, too

 6. Moon Overhead/Underfoot

-Not to be confused with moon phase, which doesn’t seem to have much effect on whitetails, moon position has a significant impact on them.
+Not to be confused with moon phase, which doesn’t seem to have much effect on whitetails, moon position does seem to impact them.
 When the moon is directly overhead or underfoot, it generally causes them to get up and feed more heavily than when the moon is at other positions.
 When the overhead/underfoot coincides with dawn and dusk, you have a perfect storm of deer movement.

 8. Opening Day

 If you just love to deer hunt, and a season is open, get out there and have fun with it.
-Don’t worry about the biological, environment and other scientific factors if your only aim is to enjoy creation.
-Just go when you want to go.
+Don’t worry about the biological, environmental and other scientific factors if your only aim is to enjoy creation.
+Just go when you want to.

 10. When You Have Time Off

 Lastly, we know not everyone can simply go hunting when they want to.
 You have to go when your life and work schedules allow.
 That’s okay, too.
-The most important thing — just get out there when you can.
+The most important thing — just get out there when you can, which is usually when work isn't calling.
+So, cash in those vacation days.
 Support our way of life.
 Share hunting with someone you know.
 Grow our heritage.
 Protect it.
 Pass it on.